TioHaidarHanif/Draft-Tugas-Akhir/helpdesk-api/README.md

 - Admin dashboard for reviewing activity logs
 - IP address and user agent tracking for security

+### API Documentation
+- Automatic generation of API documentation
+- Interactive documentation interface
+- Authentication and authorization examples
+- Request and response samples for all endpoints
+- Role-based access information for each endpoint
+- Error response documentation

 ## Token Rahasia Feature

 The system includes a feature for anonymous ticket verification: